localsite/localsite-delete/info/data/datacommons.md

 The covid19-dashboard site worked here at port 8080, but we're not yet able to reproduce sequence of steps made in website repo that help get the covid19 data pull working.

 http://localhost:8080/dashboard/?dashboardId=socialWellness

+# Deploy to gcloud

+To deploy the application, usr the deploy_gcloud.sh script found in covid19-dashboard.

+If you only wish to deploy the default application and not use the covid-19 script, you can deploy using the following commands:

+# Change variable if deploying to different project.
+	export GOOGLE_CLOUD_PROJECT="datcom-tools-staging"

+# Set the project on gcloud.
+	gcloud config set project $GOOGLE_CLOUD_PROJECT

+# Deploy to App Engine.
+	gcloud app deploy app.yaml